awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

 If you don't have a CA, you can use the following OpenSSL commands to create a self\-signed certificate and use it as your issuing certificate\.

 **Important**
 The following example is a proof\-of\-concept demonstration only\.
 For production systems, use a more secure method \(such as a CA\) to sign the CSR\.
+The certificate that you use is not designed to be rotated\.
+It demonstrates that you extended trust to this cluster by signing the cluster certificate\.
+We recommend that you create and use a certificate that is valid for ten years\.

 **To sign the cluster's CSR \(OpenSSL\)**